afterxleep/afterxleep.github.io/_posts/2020-02-03-switching-jobs-does-not-have-to-be-painful.md

 --

-I hope these are tips help you be more confident when looking into switching jobs and make better decisions over time.
+I hope these tips help you become more confident and make better decisions on your next job hunt.
 Please leave your comments!

 ---